 When I first started woodworking and DIY around the home my power tool kit was very limited as was my budget.
 So by necessity, I began to accumulate woodworking power tools basically as I needed them for a particular job or project.
 Back then buying all my power tools at once simply wasn’t an option.

-When I started out I was in the process of having a new home built.
-While I left the main construction to the experts I did choose to finish the interior molding and trim work.
-Also to build a new deck and timber balustrades, and some furniture.
+Starting out I was in the process of having a new home built.
+While I left the main construction to the experts I did choose to finish the interior molding and trim work, without a Miter saw I would be still doing it!
+Other projects I decided to build included a new deck and timber balustrades, and some outdoor furniture.
 Likewise for the exterior and landscaping where some retaining walls needed to be built along with a set of stairs up to the balcony area.

 Cordless Woodworking Power Tools – Buying Smart